Group Size

 Cost Inclusion

-• Fully guided climb with experienced climbing guides on 1:3 ratio (Guide to client ratio)
+- Fully guided climb with experienced climbing guides on a 1:3 ratio (Guide to client ratio)

-• Meals and Accommodation at Tea Houses/Lodges during trekking period
+- Meals and Accommodation at Tea Houses/Lodges during the trekking period

-• Meals and High-quality mountain tents for during climbing period
+- Meals and High-quality mountain tents for the climbing period

-• Waterproof Duffel bag, Sleeping bag and Down Jacket (Sleeping bag and down jacket must be returned after completion of trek)
+- Waterproof Duffel bag, Sleeping bag, and Down Jacket (Sleeping bag and down jacket must be returned after completion of the trek)

-• Peak climbing certificate issued by Nepal Mountaineering Association
+- Peak climbing certificate issued by the Nepal Mountaineering Association

 Cost Exclusion